 The RX0 II also has an anti-distortion shutter with speeds up to 1/32,000 sec.
 In addition, the camera shoots continuously at up to 16 fps.
 Moreover, in an upgrade from the RX0, color reproduction is enhanced to produce natural, vivid human skin.
 Also, photographers can apply the optional soft skin effect to cover minor blemishes and wrinkles.
 And a grouped display of continuously shot images can be viewed on-camera.

 Furthermore, Sony’s eye AF, popular with portrait photographers, was upgraded on the RX0 II.
 The speed, accuracy as well as operation of eye AF was improved to make it easier to capture portraits; a half-press of the shutter button locks onto the eye of the subject.
 The focused eye is then selected (left/right/auto) in the menu or assigned to a custom button, allowing users to concentrate on composition.
 The camera also has an interval shooting function; users can edit the results with Sony’s Imaging Edge desktop app viewer into time-lapse videos.

-Sony additionally provides multi-camera options; five RX0 II cameras can be controlled wirelessly using the Imaging Edge Mobile app.
-Moreover, five to 50 cameras will be able to be controlled via an access point (scheduled for summer 2019).
+Sony additionally provides multi-camera options; five RX0 II cameras are controlled wirelessly using the Imaging Edge Mobile app.
+Moreover, five to 50 cameras are controlled via an access point (scheduled for summer 2019).
 The RX0 II is also compatible with the CCB-WD1 camera control box.
 The device enables users to connect and control 100 cameras in a wired multi-camera setup.